conduktor/conduktor-gateway-demos/cluster-switching/Readme.md

 ### Review the Gateway configuration

-The Kafka brokers used by Gateway are stored in `clusters.yaml` and is mounted into the Gateway container.
+The Kafka brokers used by Gateway are stored in `clusters.yaml` and this is mounted into the Gateway container.
 The failover cluster is configured with the `gateway.role` property set to `failover`.
-This cluster is not used by Gateway in nominal mode.
+This cluster is not used by Gateway in normal mode.

 ```sh
 cat clusters.yaml